iksnae/book-tools/README.md

 ```

 This uses the `iksnae/book-builder` Docker image that contains all necessary dependencies including Pandoc, LaTeX, Kindlegen, and Calibre.

+> **Note for Apple Silicon (M1/M2) users:** The Docker image may require platform emulation.
+The script will automatically detect this and apply the necessary settings.

+#### GitHub Actions Integration

+This project includes a GitHub Actions workflow that automatically builds your book whenever changes are pushed.
+To use it:

+1. Push your book project to GitHub
+2. The workflow will automatically run on each push to the `main` branch
+3. You can also manually trigger builds with specific options via the Actions tab
+4. Built files are available as workflow artifacts

+The GitHub Actions workflow uses the same `iksnae/book-builder` Docker image, ensuring consistent builds across all environments.

 ## Directory Structure